Keyang/node-csvtojson/readme.md

 * **delimiter**: delimiter used for seperating columns.
 Use "auto" if delimiter is unknown in advance, in this case, delimiter will be auto-detected (by best attempt).
 Use an array to give a list of potential delimiters e.g. [",","|","$"]. default: ","
 * **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing.
 Set to "off" will ignore all quotes. default: " (double quote)
 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * **checkType**: This parameter turns on and off whether check field type.
-Default is false.
+Default is true.
 * **toArrayString**: Stringify the stream output to JSON array.
 This is useful when pipe output to a file which expects stringified JSON array. default is false and only stringified JSON (without []) will be pushed to downstream.
 * **ignoreEmpty**: Ignore the empty value in CSV columns.
 If a column value is not given, set this to true to skip them.
 Default: false.
 * **workerNum**: Number of worker processes.
 The worker process will use multi-cores to help process CSV data.
 Set to number of Core to improve the performance of processing large csv file.
 Keep 1 for small csv files.
 Default 1.